26 Peace

 The Lesser Peace is conditioned upon a world assembly.
 An assembly is any group of people who have chosen to meet for a common purpose.
 In everyday life, assemblies can be related to legislative, religious, educational, and social purposes.
 A world assembly would not be a world government.
 Nations do not lose their sovereignty.

 There is no prerequisite required to convene a Lesser Peace assembly.
-This means this is not limited to the type of government a nation has.
-The participating governments can be decentralized or centralized power structures, capitalist or socialist economies, single-party or multi-party, and led by civilians or the military.
-Baha’u’llah did not describe any qualifications other than the attendees are sovereign leaders or the ministers acting on their behalf.
+This means that it is not limited to the type of government a nation has.
+The participating governments can be decentralized or centralized power structures, capitalist or socialist economies, single party or multiparty, and led by civilians or the military.
+Bahá’u’lláh did not describe any qualifications other than that the attendees are sovereign leaders or the ministers acting on their behalf.

-A world-wide House of Justice’s sole purpose is to work towards this assembly.
+A worldwide House of Justice’s sole purpose is to work towards this assembly.
 This House of Justice does not have any authority at the assembly, but they can be the organizers.
 The members do everything they can to teach and spread the idea of a Lesser Peace and this type of world assembly.
 Local Houses of Justice can also promote the Lesser Peace within their jurisdictions, regardless of the authority level granted to them by the people.
-Baha’u’llah also does not require there to be a world-wide House of Justice for a Lesser Assembly to be convened.
-Any sovereign leader can call the assembly, if the choose to do so.
+Bahá’u’lláh also does not require there to be a worldwide House of Justice for a Lesser Assembly to be convened.
+Any sovereign leader can call the assembly, if they choose to do so.

 26.3 A Common Affair

 The Most Great Peace has two modes.
 The first mode of achievement is to work towards a common affair.
-An affair is a transaction or other matters of public state business.
+An affair is a transaction or another matter of public state business.
 These common affairs could be identified through a world assembly similar to the Lesser Peace assembly.
-One really good example of a successful common affair the world has achieved since Baha’u’llah’s call is when the nations of the world banned chlorofluorocarbons (CFCs).
+One really good example of a successful common affair the world has achieved since Bahá’u’lláh’s call is when the nations of the world banned chlorofluorocarbons (CFCs) with the Montreal Protocol.

 Common affairs could be a wide variety of issues.
 A good starting point could be the rights discussed throughout this book, such as a right to education.
-Nations might agree to promote various virtues associated with education, such as pure truthfulness which is not affected by ideology, state interest, or other power dynamics.
-Knowledge is not withheld nor is opinion treated as fact.
+Nations might agree to promote various virtues associated with education, such as pure truthfulness, which is not affected by ideology, state interest, or other power dynamics.
+Knowledge is not withheld, nor is opinion treated as fact.
+In these matters, the world assembly functions through expert consultation, where the nations heed the prescriptions of those skilled in the sciences and virtues required to solve global crises, much as an individual heeds a physician.

-Houses of Justice can at the city level can help be public figures of these rights and causes.
-If a House of Justice is able to attain the fifth level of authority, they can guide their nation towards the common affairs of all nations.
+Houses of Justice at the city level can help be public figures of these rights and causes.
+If a House of Justice is able to attain the fifth level of authority, it can guide its nation towards the common affairs of all nations.
 However, a sovereign leader can also call for assemblies of common affairs as we progress to the Most Great Peace.

 26.4 Unification of Religion

 The second mode of the Most Great Peace is the unification of religion.
-I feel it might be common to view this principle as all people are part of the same religion or a dominate majority.
-I see three potential parallel pathways unification can take.
-The key is remember unity is more about how our constellation of virtues guide each of us.
-The more stars that shine brightly, the more light available to guide the right paths.
+I feel it might be common to view this principle as meaning that all people are part of the same religion or of a dominant majority.
+Instead, I see three potential parallel pathways by which unification can take shape.
+These pathways represent the liberation of the illusions and desires of sectarianism.
+Whether through the direct recognition of Bahá’u’lláh or through the evolution of existing traditions, the goal is a constellation of faith that guides humanity towards a single horizon.

-Parallel Pathway #2: The religions of the world start to naturally adopt many of the teachings and beliefs of Baha’u’llah, such as the abolition of holy war and the full equality of women.
-These religions retain their names, their rituals, and traditions but evolve.
+Parallel Pathway #2: The religions of the world start to naturally adopt many of the teachings and beliefs of Bahá’u’lláh, such as the abolition of holy war and the full equality of women.
+These religions retain their names, their rituals, and their traditions, but evolve.

 Parallel Pathway #3: The leaders of religions find points of common belief between each other, choosing friendliness.
-They draw from each others strengths.
-A good test of such pathway is how interfaith marriages are perceived.
+They draw from each other’s strengths.
+A good test of such a pathway is how interfaith marriages are perceived.
+Could it become normal for people of various faiths to see each other as spiritual kin, which would lead to courtship, engagement, and marriage approved through the consent of both spouses and both sets of parents?

-None of these pathways are mutually exclusive and each can occur together.
-The world-wide House of Justice can work towards each of these 3 pathways, or any other pathway identified.
+None of these pathways are mutually exclusive, and each can occur alongside the others.
+The worldwide House of Justice can work towards each of these three pathways, or any other parallel pathway identified.
 Assemblies of religions can help foster these pathways.

 26.5 A King Who Believes